-- The ignition is turned to the RUN position. - The doors are locked. - An illumination period of 25 seconds has elapsed.
+- The ignition is in RUN.

+- The doors are locked.

+- An illumination period of 25 seconds has elapsed.

 If during the illumination period a door is opened, the timed illumination period will be canceled and the interior lamps will remain on since a door is open.